absolute-music/Discord.js-template/README.md

 An open to everyone discord.js template

 You are welcome to fork it and use it to build your own bot.
-We suggest that you use paid hosting service like vultr vps server if you want to hostit 24/7.
+We suggest that you use paid hosting service like vultr vps server if you want to host it 24/7.

 # getting it running